 Frequently Asked Questions

 Afib is such a complicated condition (even doctors will tell you that) … it is impossible for your doctor to provide the depth of information needed in the short appointments allowed by insurance.
-That is why watching the conference recordings is so valuable—you get information that you might never be able to get during a visit with your doctor, or it might take years to collect all this information from doctor visits.
+That is why being here is so valuable—you get information that you might never be able to get during a visit with your doctor, or it might take years to collect all this information from doctor visits.

-Also, consider how much money you’ll save, not only because the recordings are a convenient way to hear from the world’s leading afib experts without leaving home, but also because you’re able to make the most effective decisions about your afib.
+Also, consider how much money you’ll save.
+First, you’ll save by seeing the top afib doctors all in one place at the conference as opposed to the cost and time to travel to consult with some of them.
+Second, you’ll save because you’re able to make the most effective decisions about your afib.
 Your new knowledge could save you money on unnecessary healthcare.

 Most importantly, think about what this information could do to enhance your quality of life.

-First and foremost, this is the primary reason we require such a minimal investment for the conference recordings—we want to make the information as accessible as possible for you!
+First and foremost, this is the primary reason we require such a minimal investment for the conference itself—we want to make it as accessible as possible to you!
+This year’s registration prices are the same as those from last year and the year before—the lowest they have ever been for our three-day conference.
+We want you to be there with us.

-Second, consider what it’s worth to you to be able to get your afib under control and enjoy your life as you had planned, making memories with your loved ones and really living.
+Second, consider what it’s worth to you to be able to get your afib under control and enjoy your life as you had planned, traveling, enjoying your hobbies, making memories with your loved ones and really living … all without worrying about your afib.

-Third, when you’re able to make the most effective decisions about your afib, it’s possible you’ll save enough on unnecessary healthcare costs to pay for the recordings.
+Third, when you’re able to make the most effective decisions about your afib, it’s possible you’ll save enough on unnecessary healthcare costs to pay for the trip.

 Fourth, this conference brings together the foremost experts in afib, all at the same time, in the same place.
-You have the chance to hear from them without having to travel to see each one individually.
-This year, like every year, so many people told me they found their solution at the conference.
+You have the chance to hear from and talk with them in person—without having to travel to see each one individually.

-This conference provides you with unparalleled access to the experts in afib, and can therefore give you confidence in your treatment options and plan.
+This conference provides you with unparalleled access to experts, in person, all in one place, and can therefore give you confidence in your treatment options and plan.
 With that comes peace of mind for you and your loved ones, even as you get back to doing the things you love (most likely faster than you’d be able to if you were figuring it out on your own!).

 What is that worth to you?